The trusted source for

-This delay affects the rest of the hospital when discharge is delayed and patients are held in the ED or surgical unit while waiting for an inpatient bed, or patients may be waiting at a clinic or elsewhere in the community for a bed, she notes.
+This delay affects the rest of the hospital when discharge is delayed and patients are held in the ED or surgical unit while waiting for an inpatient bed, she notes, or patients may be waiting at a clinic or elsewhere in the community for a bed to open up.
 Getting patients moving through nursing units can clear the logjam so that the benefit is felt throughout the hospital, Perry says.

 “It’s important to analyze your data to determine the peak times, the time of day, or day of the week that will most benefit from having an ADT nurse in that role, handling those patients independent of nurses on that unit who have another patient assignment,” Perry says.

 ADT nurses have become more popular recently as hospitals look for more effective solutions to patient throughput issues rather than just adding more nurses to a unit, she says.

 The real problem is not always the actual performance by nurses of the admission and discharge processes, Perry notes.
 A number of factors, such as the timeliness of admitting physician orders to how long it takes environmental services to clean a room and get it ready for the next patient, can drive a logjam, she says.

 ADT nurses can be part of a more targeted approach once you understand the issues contributing to patient throughput delays, Perry says.